acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

+---
-# General Terms and Conditions
+title: General Terms and Conditions

-March 4, 2022
+---

 ### What's in these terms?